foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/04-Customisation.md

 ## Dwemer Spectres - Remove Beards

 By default, Dwemer Spectres includes the beards from [this mod](https://www.nexusmods.com/skyrim/mods/30062).
-Personally, I dislike these beards a lot so I recommend removing the 'Playable' flag from them.
+Personally, I dislike these beards a lot and I recommend removing the 'Playable' flag from them so that they no longer appear in the character creation menu.
 This is easy to do in xEdit.

 - Run SSEEdit through Mod Organizer 2.
 - Click **OK** to load all your plugins and wait for SSEEdit to return `Background loader: finished`.